 The IV route provides the most rapid onset and thus the easiest titration, but duration of analgesia is short.
 Large, rapid fluctuations in blood levels (bolus effect) can lead to toxicity at peak levels early in the dosing interval or later to breakthrough pain at trough levels.
 Continuous IV infusion, sometimes with patient-controlled supplemental doses, eliminates this effect but requires an expensive pump; this approach is used most often for postoperative pain.

-The IM route provides analgesia longer than IV but is painful, and absorption can be erratic; it is not recommended.
+The IM route provides analgesia longer than IV but is painful, and absorption can be erratic; it is not recommended except when a single dosage is anticipated and a patient does not have IV access.

 Long-term continuous subcutaneous infusion can be used, particularly for cancer pain.